 The best way to prevent diaper rash is to keep the diaper area clean and dry.
-A few simple strategies can help decrease the likelihood of diaper rash developing on your baby's skin:
+A few simple strategies can help decrease the likelihood of diaper rash developing on your baby's skin.

 - Change diapers often.
-Remove dirty diapers promptly.
+Remove wet or dirty diapers promptly.
 If your child is in child care, ask staff members to do the same.

-- Rinse your baby's bottom with water as part of each diaper change.
+- Rinse your baby's bottom with warm water as part of each diaper change.
 You can use a sink, tub or water bottle for this purpose.
-Moist washcloths and cotton balls also can aid in cleaning the skin.
-Don't use wipes that contain alcohol or fragrance.
+Moist washcloths, cotton balls and baby wipes can aid in cleaning the skin, but be gentle.
+Don't use wipes with alcohol or fragrance.
 If you wish to use soap, select a mild, fragrance-free type.

-- Pat your baby dry with a clean towel or let it air dry.
+- Gently pat the skin dry with a clean towel or let it air dry.
 Don't scrub your baby's bottom.
 Scrubbing can further irritate the skin.

 - Don't overtighten diapers.
-Diapers that are too tight prevent airflow into the diaper region, setting up a moist environment favorable to diaper rashes.
-Tightfitting diapers can also cause chafing at the waist or thighs.
+Tight diapers prevent airflow into the diaper region, which sets up a moist environment favorable to diaper rashes.
+Tight diapers can also cause chafing at the waist or thighs.

 - Give your baby's bottom more time without a diaper.
 When possible, let your baby go without a diaper.
 Exposing skin to air is a natural and gentle way to let it dry.
 To avoid messy accidents, try laying your baby on a large towel and engage in some playtime while he or she is bare-bottomed.

 - Consider using ointment regularly.
 If your baby gets rashes often, apply a barrier ointment during each diaper change to prevent skin irritation.
-Petroleum jelly and zinc oxide are the time-proven ingredients included in many prepared diaper ointments.
-Using these products on clear skin helps keep it in good condition.
+Petroleum jelly and zinc oxide are the time-proven ingredients in many diaper ointments.

 Cloth or disposable diapers?